 Drafting Note: COBRA is secondary to Medicare benefits because Medicare secondary payer rules that apply to employer group health benefits don’t apply to COBRA benefits.
 Most employer group health plans have strong coordination of benefit rules.
 Medicare-eligible individuals are subject to recovery actions if COBRA mistakenly pays primary benefits even if the Medicare-eligible individual has not actually enrolled for those benefits.

 COBRA coverage can be expensive because the former employer isn’t required to pay any part of the premium.
 Those who have lost employer-based health coverage may be eligible to access advance premium tax credits to buy a more affordable individual or family policy through the [insert name of state exchange] (see Questions 83-84), even if the loss of coverage occurs outside of the open enrollment period.
 Consumers enrolled in COBRA don’t qualify for advance premium tax credits.
-Dropping COBRA coverage outside of an open enrollment period doesn’t qualify as a special enrollment opportunity
+Dropping COBRA coverage outside of an open enrollment period doesn’t qualify as a special enrollment opportunity.

 Q 34: Must a consumer use all available COBRA coverage before buying coverage through the exchange with subsidies?